-In keeping with the latest guidelines of the International Committee of Medical Journal Editors, each author’s contribution to the paper is to be quantified.
+(v) an authorship declaration: in keeping with the latest guidelines of the International Committee of Medical Journal Editors, each author’s contribution to the paper is to be quantified;

 Abstract and key words

-Authors should use subheadings to divide the sections of their manuscript: Introduction, Materials and methods, Results, Discussion, Acknowledgments, References.
+Authors should use subheadings to divide the sections of their manuscript as outlined for each article type.

-In the list references should be listed in alphabetical order.
-Cite the names of all authors when there are seven or fewer, when more than seven cite the first three plus et al.
+• In the reference list, cite the names of all authors when there are six or fewer; when seven or more, list the first three followed by et al.

 Meehan, T. (1994).
 Questionnaire construction and design for surveys in mental health.
 Australian and New Zealand Journal of Mental Health Nursing, 3, 59–62.